Byggtjeneste/integration-events/incoming/Taxonomies/etimclass_events.md

 The events related to ETIM classes will be sent from Avensia Middleware to an Azure Service Bus queue for consumption by Byggtjeneste.

+### Note: Only "Create" events will be published in the intial release

 ## Message properties

 ### SessionID: 	<data.id>